nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 ![Supporting note](supporting-note.png "Supporting note")

-Following the decision to include a supporting note to address ambiguity, we added a row within the claim details for it, rather than putting it in its own seperate section like in version 7.
-The "Add supporting information" link opens a separate page with a free-text box for input.
+Following the decision to include a supporting note to address ambiguity, we added a row within the claim details for it, rather than putting it in its own separate section like in version 7.
+The “Add supporting information” link opens a separate page with a free-text box for input.
 In 60/40 claims, each part has its own note section.
 The field is optional as not all submissions will require extra information.
-We'll test whether users understand the purpose of this space or if further guidance is needed.
+We’ll test whether users understand the purpose of this space or if further guidance is needed.

 #### What next